ceph-korea/ceph-korean-doc/ceph-korean-doc/start/intro.rst

   and high availability.

-- **MDSs**: A :term:`Ceph Metadata Server` (MDS, ``ceph-mds``) stores metadata on behalf of the :term:`Ceph Filesystem` (i.e., Ceph Block Devices and Ceph Object Storage do not use MDS).
+- **MDSs**: A :term:`Ceph Metadata Server` (MDS, ``ceph-mds``) stores metadata on behalf of the :term:`Ceph 파일시스템` (i.e., Ceph Block Devices and Ceph Object Storage do not use MDS).
 Ceph Metadata Servers allow POSIX file system users to execute basic commands (like ``ls``, ``find``, etc.) without placing an enormous burden on the